What Is Diamond Fluorescence? A Guide to a Hidden Advantage

 Interestingly, in diamonds with color grades I–M, the benefit from a blue glow, which makes them look whiter, may actually increase their value.

-Is Diamond Fluorescence Bad?
+Is Diamond Fluorescence Good or Bad?

 Let’s be clear: fluorescence is not a flaw.
 A diamond’s structural integrity and technical value remain unaffected by fluorescence.
 Fluorescence emerges naturally from your diamond, representing the intricate and captivating process of its formation.